Call now in confidence immediate help & advice 24/7

 The rates of cocaine addiction in Plymouth are rising year on year.
 As a result, more people than ever are getting in touch for advice and support regarding cocaine rehab and treatment programmes.

-The idea of self-referring to a residential rehab clinic can feel intimidating, but the process couldn’t be easier.
-Simply give our team at Rehab Recovery a call and we will guide you through the admissions procedure.
+The idea of self-referring to a residential drug and alcohol rehab clinic can feel intimidating, but the process couldn’t be easier.
+Simply give our team at Rehab Recovery a call and we will guide you through the admissions procedure for cocaine rehab in Plymouth.

 Upon arriving at your chosen rehab clinic you will undergo a full assessment, during which a doctor will perform several tests to gain an understanding of your physical and mental condition.